vuejs/docs/src/api/composition-api.md

 **Usage with Templates**

-If `setup` returns an object, the properties on the object will be merged on to the render context for the component's template:
+If `setup` returns an object, the properties on the object will be merged into the render context of the component's template:

 ```html
 <template>